ibm-cloud-docs/vpc/par-limitations.md

 Before you create a public address range, review the following limitations:
 {: shortdesc}

-* You can't assign IP addresses from a public range to resources in a VPC.
-You can only use these IPs in custom routes to direct traffic to a target resource, such as a virtual server instance, network appliance, or other compute resource.
+* You can't assign IP addresses from a public address range to resources in a VPC.
+You can only use these destination IP addresses in ingress custom route tables with "Public internet" enabled as the Traffic source to direct traffic to a next-hop target resource, such as a virtual server instance, network appliance, or other compute resource.
 * This service only supports IBM-provided public IP ranges.
 Bringing your own public IP or subnet is not supported.
 *  You can't divide public address ranges into subranges or bind one to multiple VPCs or zones.
 * Using public address ranges with a shared virtual IP for ingress routing (for example, NSX-T Tier 0 HA VIP or similar appliances with Bare Metal Server VNI VLAN attachments), can cause an asymmetric routing issue that disrupts stateful firewall handling in security groups.